 Wifi and Sim cards in Morocco – Travel tips for Morocco

 Most hotels will offer free wifi.
-In our experience the wifi is hit and miss.
-In some hotels the connectivity was great and in some not so much.
+In our experience, the wifi is hit and miss.
+In some hotels, the connectivity was great and in some not so much.
 Talk to your host if you have connectivity issues.

-Wifi in the airport and bus stations were decent enough for browsing, WhatsApp and other social media related activities.
+Wifi in the airport and bus stations were decent enough for browsing, WhatsApp and other social media-related activities.

 If you really NEED to be connected and want flawless connection, purchase a SIM card instead.
-Maroc Telecom sells SIM cards with calls and data plan.
+Maroc Telecom sells SIM cards with calls and data plans.
 It is not super expensive (like 40-50 MAD).
 You can purchase SIM cards at the airport or mobile stores in the new city areas.

 The cell phone you are carrying should be unlocked to use Maroc Telecom SIM card.

 Transportation Guide – Travel tips for Morocco

 Domestic and International Airports